 A-level, Scottish Higher and IB offer holders

-If your results meet all the conditions of your offer by 13 August, your place is assured and you will be able to see confirmation of your place on UCAS Track a few days later.
+If your results meet all the conditions of your offer, your place is assured and you will be able to see confirmation of your place on your UCAS hub.
 Congratulations!
-Your college will be in touch shortly after this but in the meantime you can share your good news and join the celebrations on Twitter at #GoingtoOxford.
-If you haven't already, please read the important information about the arrangements for your first term which we are putting in place.
-You might also like to read our general guidance for new students so that you can be confident about coming here this autumn.
-We want you to know that we have not only your education but your health and safety at the heart of these plans.
+Your college will be in touch shortly after this but in the meantime you can share your good news and join the celebrations on Twitter (X) at #GoingToOxford.

 Conditional open offers

 An open offer is the same as any other offer, except that your college has not yet been confirmed.
 An open offer is always underwritten by one particular college: the college which told you about the offer.
-Once you have received your results, please check UCAS Track.
-If you have met the conditions of your offer, the first status update you should check for on UCAS Track is UF (unconditional firm).
+Once you have received your results, please check your UCAS hub.
+If you have met the conditions of your offer, the first status update you should check for on your UCAS hub is UF (unconditional firm).
 This means your place has been confirmed at Oxford.
 Congratulations!

 What you need to do next:

-- If UCAS Track still shows your underwriting college, then this college is offering your place and you should follow the process set out by UCAS to accept this.
+- If your UCAS hub still shows your underwriting college, then this college is offering your place and you should follow the process set out by UCAS to accept this.

-- If UCAS Track shows a different college from the underwriting one, that usually means that it is this college which is now offering your place.
-The change in college shows up as a change on UCAS track and you will need to accept this.
+- If your UCAS hub shows a different college from the underwriting one, that usually means that it is this college which is now offering your place.
+The change in college shows up as a change on your UCAS hub and you will need to accept this.

 All international qualification offer holders

 Whether or not you have met the conditions of your offer, please contact your college to let them know.
 They will advise you on what happens next.
-(See college contact details.)
+(View college contact details.)